frobnitzem/libdag/README.md

 To run the DAG, pass the start task to `exec_dag`.
 Note that the start task itself is immediately free-ed by `exec_dag` and never executed.

+Examples are available in the test directory, and
+contains:

+* simple use of `run_threaded`
+* execution of a 10-node graph
+* execution of 20,000 trivially parallel nodes
+* computation of FFTs of size 2^k

 Advanced Topics
 ===============